Apex-Turbine/phoenix-doc/Components/Outputs/SQLiteOutput.md

 - Enable Monitoring
     - Toggles monitoring for the SQLite connection
     - Default, enabled
-- Record at Start
+- Optimize
-    - Toggles recording at start
+    - Index the database when a session completes for reading optimization
-    - Default, enabled
+    - Default, off
 ___
 ## Phoenix API
 ___